Azure/bicep-registry-modules/avm/res/dev-test-lab/lab/README.md

 ### Parameter: `managedIdentities`

 The managed identity definition for this resource.
+DevTest Labs creates a system-assigned identity by default the first time it creates the lab environment.

 - Required: No
 - Type: object